leepingtay/tidytuesday_projects/2019/2019-04-16/README.md

 ### The Economist
-Explored data on women in research and created data visualization.
+Explored data on women in research and created data visualization using R.

 #### Source of dataset
 rfordatascience/tidytuesday https://github.com/rfordatascience/tidytuesday/tree/master/data/2019/2019-04-16